Leo-godel/Project-S-data-preparation/README.md

 There are three datasets: 1_North_Europe.rar, 2_Brazil and 3_China.
 These datasets are named after the location of the observer.
 For example, 3_China is the dataset that records information observed from a location in China.
 Each dataset contains four file.
+There is also a text file called raw_picture_data, which contains a link to the raw picture data we used to generate these information.

 ### local_pos_on_earth
 The png file called local_pos_on_earth.png records the observation point on earth, including the latitude and longtitude.